 Defining Characteristics of a Qualified Major Medical Health Plan under the ACA

 - Plans are required to cover pre-existing health conditions.
-These are the only plans that cover pre-existing health conditions, do not be fooled into believing otherwise.

 - Must offer unlimited benefit maximums